Mackson Kadiri

-Rear Admiral Makanju Mackson Kadiri, Gss, psc, fdc, is navy Navigation and Direction officer.
-He is appointed as the Commandant National Defence College Nigeria in 2019 served till his retirement in 30 March 2021.
+Rear Admiral Makanju Mackson Kadiri, Gss, psc, fdc, is a retired Nigerian Navy officer who served as the commandant of the National Defence College, Nigeria from 2019 until his retirement on 30 March 2021.
+He was succeeded by Rear Admiral Oladele Bamidele Daji.
 He previously served as the Chief of Training and Operations at Naval headquarters, Abuja from 2018 to 2019.
-He served until his retirement in 30 March 2021, he was replaced by Rear Admiral Oladele Bamidele Daji.